timothypratley/justice/README.md

 just as it is in Datalog.

-## How it works
+### How it works

 Justice rewrites the rule syntax into Datalog queries with rule clauses.

-The `ancestor` rule presented previously produces code similar to this:
+The `ancestor` rule produces code that effectively performs a query:

     (datascript.core/q
        '{:find [[?result ...]]